Office Bearers

 Wendy has received funding from the National Health and Medical Research Council, Australian Research Council and Medical Research Future Fund.
 She has published one edited collection (Routledge), more than 150 peer reviewed articles and 17 book chapters.

-Wendy is a President of the Australasian Association of Bioethics and Health Law, member of the Executive Committee of the Macquarie University Ethics and Agency Research Centre, the Royal Australasian College of Physicians Ethics Committee, and Committees of Brain Cancer Biobanking Australia and the Australian Ethical Health Alliance.
+Wendy is a President of the Australasian Association of Bioethics and Health Law, Co-Director of the Macquarie University Ethics and Agency Research Centre, and a member of Committees of Brain Cancer Biobanking Australia and the Australian Ethical Health Alliance.
 She is currently an Associate Member of the Australian Academy of Health and Medical Sciences.
-She is a member of the Editorial Boards of the Journal of Bioethical Inquiry (2012-), Bioethics Open Research and Therapeutic Innovation and Regulatory Science.
+She is a member of the Editorial Boards of the Journal of Bioethical Inquiry, Bioethics Open Research and Therapeutic Innovation and Regulatory Science.

 Associate Professor Neil Pickering